Geetha63/MS-Teams-Scripts/UserAsTeamsOwner/Readme.md

 UserPrincipalName

 # Output
- Script will export details of user as owner of MicrosoftTeams in your tenant with following details to a output.csv file.\
+ The script will export details of user as the owner of MicrosoftTeams in your tenant with following details to an output.csv file.\
 |Team Owner| Team Displayname|Teamid|